AdamLucasCoding/RevatureFriendFinder/README.md

-Users can sort the Activity board based on location Users can sort the Activity board based on Activity Users can sort the Activity board based on Username
+Users can sort the Activity board based on location Users can sort the Activity board based on Activity Users can sort the Activity board based on Username Users can sort the Activity board based on activity type

     types of activity: video games, sports, cooking